+This specialized major prepares students for admission to and academic success in law school.
 Students graduate with a critical understanding of the values with which the law deals, the nature of human beings and the physical universe, the social, economic and political structures of society, and the cultural heritage of Western society.
-And, like all Fontbonne students, pre-law majors gain skills in reasoning, analysis and synthesis.
+Pre-law majors gain skills in reasoning, analysis and synthesis.

 - Development of academic skills necessary for the LSAT and law school